 The law prohibits discrimination with respect to employment and occupation, and the government effectively enforced the law.
-Penalties were commensurate to other laws related to civil rights.
+Penalties were commensurate with other laws related to civil rights.
 Some cases of discrimination against persons with disabilities, persons based on sexual orientation, and women occurred with respect to employment or occupation.
 Discrimination against persons with disabilities existed in the form of social and cultural barriers, as well as disadvantages in the labor market.
-The Ministry of Social Affairs favored the hiring of persons with disabilities and promoted the Network of Inclusive Businesses, which consisted of 28 companies.
-Companies received fiscal and social incentives for participating.
+The Ministry of Social Affairs favored the hiring of persons with disabilities and promoted the Network of Inclusive Businesses.
+Member companies received fiscal and social incentives for participating.

 Women represented 49 percent of the workforce.
-The law does not require equal pay for equal work.
-Although no cases were filed during the year, the ADA and trade union representatives from the USdA reported cases of gender discrimination, especially relating to unequal salaries for the same work and workplace bullying.
+The law requires equal pay for equal work.
+No cases were filed during the year, but the ADA and trade union representatives from the USdA reported cases of gender discrimination, especially relating to unequal salaries for the same work and workplace bullying.
 Victims were reluctant to file a complaint due to fear of reprisal from employers.
-The government's Department of Statistics estimated that women earned on average 21 percent less than men for comparable work.
-In the financial sector, this percentage increased to 38 percent.
-The government made an effort to combat pay discrimination in general, and it applied pay equality within the government.
+The government's Department of Statistics estimated that women earned on average 20 percent less than men for comparable work.
+In the financial sector, this percentage increased to 28 percent.
+The government tried to combat pay discrimination in general, and it applied pay equality within the government.